reveng007/NET-Tools-For-CI-CD-pipelining/README.md

 6. Rubeus: https://github.com/GhostPack/Rubeus (URL of modified: .zip)
 > => Can build: x64, AnyCPU and x86 binaries in 4.8 and 4.7.2 NET Version.

+7. Seatbelt: https://github.com/GhostPack/Seatbelt (URL of modified: .zip)
+> => Can build: x64, AnyCPU and x86 binaries in 4.8 and 4.7.2 NET Version.